deroneriksson/python-wsi-preprocessing/docs/index.md

 Multiprocessing is used for increased performance.
 Additionally, filters can easily be combined, strung together, or otherwise modified.

-To filter our 1/32x 500 `png` image training set and generate 4,500 `png` filter preview images and 4,500 `jpg` thumbnails takes about 23m30s on my MacBook Pro.
+To filter our scaled-down 500 `png` image training set and generate 4,500 `png` filter preview images and 4,500 `jpg` thumbnails takes about 23m30s on my MacBook Pro.
 Filtering the 500 image training set without saving files takes approximately 6 minutes.